Perinatal Psychological Support

 Workshops for professionals

-The beginning of life psychology - workshop for mental health professional that offers a structured knowledge about first stage of human life - perinatal time.
+The beginning of life psychology - workshop for a mental health professional that offers structured knowledge about the first stage of human life - perinatal time.
 It presents the latest discoveries in neuroscience and developmental psychology.
-Fundamental key points about brain development, attachment and bonding, what helps children’s innate capacity to care, to nurture, and to feel for others.
+Fundamental key points about brain development, attachment, and bonding, which helps children’s innate capacity to care, to nurture, and to feel for others.

 "The Shadow of Unnoticed and Unspoken Grief.
-Practical Support in Pregnancy and Infant Loss" - this is a workshop for social workers, counsellors, midwives, nurses, doctors, etc. It provides a waste knowledge, the practical skills, the care-giving tips for managing perinatal loss and grief; facilitating the mourning of the loss.
-It offers measures for helping needs to be attuned to the needs of the particular family.
+Practical Support in Pregnancy and Infant Loss" - this is a workshop for social workers, counselors, midwives, nurses, doctors, etc. It provides a waste knowledge, the practical skills, the caregiving tips for managing perinatal loss and grief; facilitating the mourning of the loss.
+It offers measures and tools to be attuned to the needs of the particular family.

 "Designer Babies”: Ethics and Assisted Reproductive Technology (ART) – where are the boundaries? - Assisted reproduction introduced a number of challenges with which society has to cope.
 Three challenges need to be addressed.
 The first challenge is rather generic: the public trust in science.
 The second challenge is specific to human reproduction: ethical and cultural concerns.
 The third challenge is that assisted reproduction has brought the issue of gender to the forefront, and society is being challenged to re-think the way it views the role of challenged to re-think the way it views the role of women.